• info@al-dirassa.com

 • Stay hydrated and rest whenever needed.

-• Keep a calm, patient mindset — Umrah is a spiritual journey.
+• Maintain a calm and patient mindset—Umrah is a spiritual journey.

 Conclusion